 We Were Witches

-Magick spells and inverted fairly tales combat queer scapegoating, domestic violence, and high-interest student loans.
+Magick spells and inverted fairy tales combat queer scapegoating, domestic violence, and high-interest student loans.

 Cashing into the dream that education is the road out of poverty, a teen mom takes a chance on bettering herself, gets on welfare rolls, and talks her way into college.
 But once she’s there, the phallocratic story of “overcoming” permeates every subject.
 Creative writing professors depend heavily on Freytag’s pyramid to analyze life.
 So Ariel turns to a rich subcultural canon of resistance and failure, populated by writers like Audre Lorde, Adrienne Rich, Gloria Anzaldúa, Tillie Olsen, and Kathy Acker.